Reconstructing Point Sets from Distance Distributions: Introduction

-The uDGP is harder to solve than the usual assigned distance geometry problem (aDGP) \cite{EDG14} where the assignments are already known.
-If we want to apply the existing strategies developed for the aDGP, we need to first find the correct assignments of the distances.
-The combinatorial nature of this task and the presence of noise in the distance measurements make it challenging.
-Beyond theoretical interest in solving the uDGP in general, the relevance of the uDGP in the 1D case stems from its importance in applications.
-We mention three here:
+The uDGP is harder to solve than the usual assigned DGP \cite{EDG14} where the assignments are already known.
+If we want to apply the existing strategies developed for assigned DGP, we need to first find the correct assignments of the distances.
+The combinatorial nature of this task and the noise in the distance measurements make it challenging.
+Beyond general theoretical interest in solving the uDGP, its relevance in the 1D case stems from applications.
+We mention the following three:

-\paragraph{Partial digestion.} One of the early methods for genome reconstruction (now replaced by the commercially available high-throughput sequencing platforms such as Illumina \cite{Sequence:2009,MOREY20133,REUTER2015586}) uses partial digestion \cite{PD:1976}, hence sometimes the turnpike problem is referred to as the partial digest problem \cite{Skiena:1990,Waterman:1995,Skiena:1994}.
-In the experiment, an enzyme digests a DNA fragment at the so-called restriction sites $\{u_1<u_2<\cdots<u_N\}$.
-Since the digestion is random and only partial, one is left with a collection of fragments whose lengths correspond to the distances between all pairs of restriction sites.
-The task is then to recover the $N$ site locations from the \emph{unassigned} fragment lengths.
+\emph{a) Partial digestion.} One of the early methods for genome reconstruction uses partial digestion of DNA \cite{PD:1976}, though nowadays it has been replaced by the commercially available high-throughput sequencing platforms such as Illumina \cite{MOREY20133,REUTER2015586,NGS_review:2016}.
+In the experiment, an enzyme digests a DNA fragment at the so-called restriction sites $\{u_1<\cdots<u_N\}$.
+Since the digestion is random and partial, one is left with a collection of fragments whose lengths correspond to the distances between all pairs of restriction sites.
+The task is then to recover the $N$ site locations from the \emph{unassigned} fragment lengths, which is modeled as the turnpike problem.
+Hence sometimes the turnpike problem is also referred to as the partial digest problem \cite{Skiena:1990,Waterman:1995,Skiena:1994}.

-\paragraph{De novo peptide sequencing.} In tandem mass spectrometry \cite{TMS:1986, TMS:2003}, a peptide is bombarded with electrons and broken down into smaller ionized peptide fragments.
+\emph{b) De novo peptide sequencing.} In tandem mass spectrometry \cite{TMS:1986, TMS:2003}, a peptide is bombarded with electrons and broken down into smaller ionized peptide fragments.
 The mass-to-charge ratios of those fragments can be measured to produce the tandem mass spectrum of the peptide.
-In the experiment the peptide backbone could break at any weak peptide bond and the fragment masses can be interpreted as ``distances'' between the pairs of broken peptide bonds.
+In the experiment, the peptide backbone could break at any weak peptide bond and the fragment masses can be interpreted as ``distances'' between pairs of broken peptide bonds.
 De novo peptide sequencing \cite{DatabasePeptide:1997,DenovoPeptide:1999} aims to reconstruct the amino acid sequence of a peptide from its mass spectrum.
 For cyclic peptides \cite{CyclicPeptide:2011,Fomin:2015}, the sequencing problem can be formulated as a beltway problem where the points lie on a loop.
 For non-cyclic peptides, it becomes the turnpike problem.